-Jean Louis Mazimpaka survived the Rwandan genocide and moved to the UK in 1999.
+Jean Louis Mazimpaka survived the Genocide in Rwanda in moved to the UK in 1999.
 This is his story.

 ‘When the killing started, to be honest, everyone was involved.
 Our neighbours, friends but we didn’t know the killings were to the extent of what happened.
 After a few days a neighbour, a Tutsi, came to stay from his house.
 He was very ill but they killed him, we buried him and there was a telephone [call] from a friend of mine that our family was next.
 We had several meetings with the Church Leaders, the authorities, to try and protect people, shield people who came from around.
 But after a week we had thousands upon thousands of them coming to seek refuge at the church.

 The genocide, the killing started [after] five to ten days.
 We gathered women and children inside the church and inside the school, men and boys [stayed] in the churchyard protecting them.
 We could see our houses burning behind us but still we didn’t think that people would come and kill everyone there.
 After a few days we were attacked by the whole population to be honest but we fought with stones for about a week.
 The mayor at that time brought soldiers.
 We thought they were there to protect us.
 That’s when the killing started.
 They started firing in to the crowd, at that time we were still outside the church.
 The women, young men and old people were still inside.